Starts at $0 + state fees and only takes 5-10 minutes

 The top reason to form an LLC for a beauty salon is to gain access to the personal asset protection provided by this business structure.
 Whether your salon is a one-person show or a larger operation with several stylists and a wide variety of services, you need the limited liability protections that an LLC can provide.

 As an example, let’s say that a customer slips on a wet spot on your floor, falls over, and injures themselves.
-If you operate your salon as a sole proprietorship or general partnership, your personal assets — like your house, car, personal bank accounts, etc. — would be at risk if that customer decides to sue your business.
+If you operate your salon as a sole proprietorship or general partnership, your personal assets — like your house, car, or personal bank accounts — would be at risk if that customer decides to sue your business.

 On the other hand, if you form an LLC for your salon, and you operate and maintain that LLC in a compliant fashion, the scope of your customer’s lawsuit will be limited to your business assets.
 In other words, your personal assets will be protected by the business structure you’ve chosen.

-However, this is just the tip of the iceberg when it comes to the advantages of the LLC for a beauty salon.
+However, this is just one of the advantages an LLC poses for a beauty salon.
 Another important aspect is taxation.
-The LLC actually provides its owners with a selection of options regarding how they want the business to be taxed, which can save you a considerable amount of money compared to simply operating as an informal business entity.
+The LLC actually provides its owners with a selection of options regarding how they want the business to be taxed, which could save you a considerable amount of money compared to simply operating as an informal business entity.

-You can also choose for your salon to be taxed as a C corporation, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to your owners.
+You can also choose for your salon to be taxed as a What is a C corporation?, although corporation taxation isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to your owners.

-The other option is S corporation taxation.
-There are quite a few limitations to electing S corp taxation, but most beauty salon businesses have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, etc.
+The other option is S corporation (please see our What is an S Corp? page) taxation.
+There are quite a few limitations to electing S corp taxation, but most beauty salon businesses have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, and so on.

 S corp taxation can help your salon save money by reducing your self-employment tax burden.
 Instead of paying self-employment taxes (a 15.3% tax that includes the employer and employee portions of Medicare and Social Security) on all of your business income, you can pay yourself and your co-owners a reasonable salary for your roles and only pay self-employment tax on that portion of your income, while you can reinvest the rest of it into your business without paying this tax.

-Compared to operating a sole proprietorship or general partnership salon business, the S corp taxation model can save you quite a bit of cash that you can use to buy expensive equipment and make other improvements to your salon, rather than writing a big check to Uncle Sam.
+Compared to operating a sole proprietorship or general partnership salon business, the S corporation taxation model can save you quite a bit of cash, which you can use to buy expensive equipment and make other improvements to your salon rather than writing a big check to Uncle Sam.

 Finally, an LLC structure can enhance the credibility of your salon business venture.
 Informal business entities don’t have exclusive assumed business names and typically operate under the personal name(s) of their owner(s).
 For instance, if your name is Johnny Smith and you operate a salon sole proprietorship, your company’s name is also “Johnny Smith,” which obviously isn’t a great name for a hair and beauty salon.

-In this scenario, you could register a DBA (doing business as) name to give your business the ability to operate under an assumed business name, but DBAs have no exclusivity regarding their naming rights in many states.
+In this scenario, you could register a DBA (see doing business as definition for more) name to give your business the ability to operate under an assumed business name, but DBAs have no exclusivity regarding their naming rights in many states.
 This means that if another salon wants to use your DBA name as their own, they’re not only allowed to do so, but they can actually register a formal business entity with that name, preventing you from continuing to use your own assumed name.

 With an LLC, you not only have the rights to exclusive use of a business name, but you will also have either the phrase “limited liability company” or the letters “LLC” in that business name.
 This provides your business with a jolt of respectability because customers respect the professionalism displayed by an LLC.
 Also, they typically feel more comfortable writing checks to a business entity rather than to an individual.